How To Associate Math With Language

 This blog contains affiliate links to highlighted websites and/or resources.
 By clicking on the link and making a purchase we may earn a small commission at no extra cost to you.
 Click here for full disclosure.

-Watch our video below to see that when teachers and students communicate using Math symbols and vocabulary, it is similar to communicating in a known spoken language.
-It may also help with making math easier to learn and with improving learning goals.
+Watch our video below to see that when teachers and students communicate using math symbols and vocabulary, it is similar to communicating in a known spoken language.

 Why View Math as a Language?